-If you’re worried about how you’ll be able to afford a liquidation for your insolvent or struggling company, we can help.
+If you’re worried that you cannot afford liquidation for your insolvent or struggling company, we can help.
 Our advisors are available to talk through your business and its situation and will be able to advise on how a CVL can be funded.
 All advice is actionable, tailored to your particular case and isn’t just generic, vague jargon.
 Our consultants can also liaise with you to give you full and accurate quotes on a cost-free basis.
 If you think a CVL is out of reach for your business, give us a call.

 Book a free telephone consultation with one of our initial advisers